magedhelmy1/sample_for_paper/paper.md

 # System Design

-The sysem design has been illustrated using 3 figures.
+The proposed system contains six main blocks: the algorithms, backend, API, distributed task queue, server, and frontend.

-Figure \autoref{fig:context} starts with the high level overview of the system and shows the System Context.
+The sysem design and interaction between these blocks are highlighted in figures \autoref{fig:context}, \autoref{fig:container} and \autoref{fig:component}.

-It consists of
+Figure \autoref{fig:context} starts with the high-level overview of the system and shows the system context and the interaction between the blocks and the user.

-Figure \autoref{fig:container} shows the system containers within the system context.
+Figure \autoref{fig:container} shows the system containers within the system context and shows the high-level technical blocks within the containers.
-It consists of
+Figure \autoref{fig:component} is a detailed view of the system containers and breaks down each container identifying the responsible functions that execute a set of specific actions.

-Figure \autoref{fig:component} is a detailed view of the system containers and shows the system components.
+The main components of the technology stack included Tensorflow library [@abadi2016tensorflow], React library [@gackenheimer2015introduction], Django server-side web framework [@forcier2008python], Nginx reverse proxy [@nedelcu2010nginx], Gunicorn HTTP server [@gunicorn2017http], Celery [@mcleod2015framework], Redis [@carlson2013redis], Postgres [@stonebraker1986design] and Django REST framework toolkit [@hhillar2018django].
-It consists of
+Our current systems run on an Ubuntu server served by DigitalOcean cloud.
+However, the system is containerized.
+Therefore, it can run in any other cloud service provider like AWS, Azure, GCP or locally on the computer.